 - 1. Preschool three and four year olds with an IEP are automatically .5 FTE. - 2.
 Preschool three and four year olds without an IEP are submitted but not funded. - 3.
-Preschool-aged at-risk (4-year-old at-risk) are automatically .5 FTE. - 4.
+Preschool-aged at-risk (3 and 4-year-old at-risk) are automatically .5 FTE - 4.
 Preschool five year olds with an IEP are automatically 1.0 FTE. - 5.
 Preschool five year olds without an IEP should be enrolled as Kindergartners for funding purposes.
 Note: KSDE encourages districts to enroll a student in kindergarden if age-eligible (five years old on or before August 31).
 However, such a student may be placed in a preschool setting and still be enrolled as a Kindergartner for funding purposes. - 6.
-Kindergarten (for 20-21) will be based on 2019-20 audited enrollment and each student's FTE will be based on minutes enrolled. - 7.
-Kindergarteners with an IEP are automatically 1.0 FTE. - 8.
-Grades 1 12, with an IEP are automatically 1.0 FTE, except when also enrolled in a virtual school, See: "Special Education Students Also Attending Virtual School" on page 19. - 9.
+Kindergarteners with an IEP are automatically 1.0 FTE. - 7.
+Grades 1 12, with an IEP are automatically 1.0 FTE, except when also enrolled in a virtual school, See: "Special Education Students Also Attending Virtual School" on page 19. - 8.
 For students identified as "concurrently enrolled," FTE is minutes enrolled divided by 300 (rather than 360), rounded to one decimal.
-See "Concurrent High School Enrollment" on page 21. - 10.
-Out-of-state students are .75 (rounded as .8) FTE.
+See "Concurrent High School Enrollment" on page 21. - 9.
+Starting 2021-22 and onward, out-of-state students are .5 FTE.
+See page 24 for more details.